Ave-Wat/osv-w22/README.md

 swp-concurrency:
     This test checks whether our implementation can successfully handle multiple processes swapping a small number of pages to the swap space and then retrieving those pages.

+swp-stack
+    This test checks whether our implementation successfully writes and retrieves pages to the stack.
+    Note: this test ... [insert behavior]

 # Any features or edge cases the test cases do not address
+Full File:
+    The tests and code don't address what happens when the swp_file reaches maximum file size.

+Page permissions preservation:
+    No test for ensuring the file permissions are peserved during swaps.
+    Example: parent alloc's pages.
+The child does something to cause pages to be swapped out.
+The child then goes to write, can it still write?

 # Any known bugs
+The code panics prior to completion.
+- put in tons of detail, line numbers, etc

 # Anything interesting you would like to share